Compare GGMs with a posterior predicitve check (Gelman et al. 1996)

 ppp_custom

-posterior predictive p-values (custom).
+posterior predictive p-values (custom).predictive_custom

-posterior predictive distributions (custom).
+posterior predictive distributions (custom).obs_custom

 observed error (custom).